Getting Started with Telnyx

 - Purchase a number and assign it to your Connection.

-- If you chose Credentials authentication, you need to register your SIP device with your username and password to
+- If you chose Credentials authentication, register your SIP device with your username and password to

-before receiving calls. - When using IP Authentication Telnyx will initiate a call from the IP address 192.76.120.10 to your Connection using UDP transport by default.
-If you prefer TCP or TLS transport you can edit the SIP Transport Protocol option for Inbound Calls in the Connections page.
+sip:sip.telnyx.com:5060(UDP or TCP) orsip:sip.telnyx.com:5061(TLS) before receiving calls. - With IP Authentication, Telnyx delivers calls from one of your inbound SIP Region's IP addresses (see table above) using UDP by default.
+To use TCP or TLS, edit the SIP Transport Protocol option for Inbound Calls on the Connections page.

-- When using FQDN + Credentials authentication, Telnyx will route calls to the resolved FQDN records .
+- With FQDN Connections, Telnyx routes calls to the resolved FQDN records (SRV records supported).

-Telnyx supports TLS versions 1.2 and v1.3 for encrypted signaling, and SRTP for encrypted media.
+Telnyx supports TLS versions v1.2 and v1.3 for encrypted signaling, and SRTP for encrypted media.

 For outbound calls, you can configure your device to use TLS and SRTP and make calls without further configuration on the Telnyx portal.